-PDP offers optional open access publishing via the SAGE Choice program.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+PDP offers optional open access publishing via the SAGE Choice programme.
+For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

 The preferred file format for your manuscript is Word.
 Prepare manuscripts according to the AMA Manual of Style 10th Edition.
 Double-space and left-align all material, including the abstract, endnotes, references, quotations, appendixes, and tables.
 Endnotes and references should follow the text.
 Each table should appear at the end of the document file; figures should be submitted as separate files.